tomchaplin/PHP_Paginator/README.md

 <!-- Include GIF of example navigation here -->

 ### Setup 'results per page' buttons
 When displaying paginated results, it is often desirable to allow the user to change number of results on each page.
-The Paginator will
+The Paginator enables this through the `getNewLimitQuery($newLimit)` method.
+The method accepts one argument which is the amount of results you wish to show and returns a PHP query (without the `?`).
+This query will change the `limit` and `page` parameters so that the result previously displayed at the top, is visible on the new page.
+All other parameters in the present query will remaind unchanged.

 ```html
 <ul class="horizontal_list">